elijah629/redditlang/RedditLang Spec GenZ.md

 ### Creating modules

-- Define a module with the `subreddit` keyword
+- To set a module, use subreddit.
-- There must be an `r/` infront of the module name, it does not appear inside of the module name.
+You gotta drop an r/ before the name.
 - This can only appear once at the top of each file

 ```r